sameerabalay/DataQuestChallenges/README.md

 # DataQuestChallenges

-This repository of DataQuest.io Challenges
+This is a repository of DataQuest.io Challenges
    1. Challenge1 - Files, Loops and Conditional Logic